By Marcin Wojtyczka

 - Make recovery decision and prepare recovery equipment - This will depend on wind & wave conditions, injuries, crew remaining onboard etc.

 - Approach the MOB upwind (keep 1-2 boat lengths) and toss a retrieving line (lifesling or floating heaving line with a bowline at the end) - If needed power through the waves to manoeuvre near the MOB.
-Watch out for any lines in the water near the casuality, and disengage propeller when in doubt.
+Watch out for any lines in the water near the casualty, and disengage the propeller when in doubt.

 - Recover the MOB (e.g. lifesling) - See the next section.